Seadrill Partners LLC: SDLP - Seadrill Partners Announces Contract Award for the West Polaris

-London, United Kingdom, July 17, 2019 - Seadrill Partners ("SDLP" or "the Company") has secured a one well contract with PC Gabon Upstream S.A. for the West Polaris to work offshore Gabon.
-Backlog is expected to be approximately $22 million excluding mobilization fees with commencement expected in September 2019 and running to the end of 2019.
+London, United Kingdom, July 19, 2019 - Seadrill Partners ("SDLP" or "the Company") has secured a one year contract for the West Polaris in Southern Asia.
+Total contract value is expected to be approximately $72 million (including performance incentive and mobilization fees) and commencement is expected in Q1 2020.

 FORWARD LOOKING STATEMENTS